Instead of obsessing over your resume, spend more time focusing on your digital footprint!

 - Referred candidates twice as likely to land an interview than other applicants.

 According to a SHRM study, 78% of resumes and applications are misleading.
 If you were looking at an advertisement for a car, a house, or any other large ticket item and you sensed the ad was misleading, what would you do?
 Exactly.
 And that is what employers are doing too.

 If the resume was so important, then why are 94% of recruiters, HR and hiring managers turning to social networks to scope out candidates?
 Maybe it is because the resume stinks.
 It doesn’t give them the chance to learn very much about you.
 And the thought of hauling you in for an interview to see if you are the real deal seems like a costly investment if there are other solutions.
 Apparently, it is also because they don’t trust the information on the resume.
 And finally, because they can because there is information about you online- free and easily accessible.

 Your Digital Footprint

 There are hundreds of stories about companies hiring through Twitter…did you hear about the company called Enterasys who hired a marketing executive based on his tweets.

 So in March, I decided to abandon the traditional recruitment process for a new position in our marketing department.
 This wasn’t just any position in marketing.
 I was looking to hire a six-figure salary, director level marketer responsible for digital and social marketing direction for our company.
 I did not accept any resumes and I only interacted with the candidates via Twitter.

 Create Digital Terrain

-LinkedIn, Twitter and Facebook offer a a peek at what you are saying, thinking and doing.
-If you are smart, you’ll give them stuff they’ll be impressed by!
+LinkedIn, Twitter and Facebook offer a peek at what you are saying, thinking and doing.
+If you are smart, you’ll share information on social media that helps people understand what you know about!
 How?

-And clean up and lock down Facebook updates!
+- And clean up and lock down Facebook updates (here’s how)

 Want to see what job search steps you should be working on instead of obsessing over your resume?